The First Half of the Season of Pentecost, Cycle A

 (ELW, Matthew 11:16-19, 25-30, Jesus, friend of sinners; take my yoke…)

-NOTE: I know, nobody knows Lydian and Doric modes anymore, so the Tallis tune is tough for many folks.
-The words, which are wonderful with the Gospel, can also be sung to the tune Kingsfold, and in ELW is specifically set to that melody at #611.
-The tune is commonly used for “My Soul Proclaims Your Greatness, Lord” (WOV #730) and is also used for hymns in LSB (#444, 846) and LBW (#391).
+NOTE: The words, which are wonderful with the Gospel, can also be sung to the tune Kingsfold, and in ELW is specifically set to that melody at #611.
+The tune is commonly used for “My Soul Proclaims Your Greatness, Lord” (WOV #730) and is also used for hymns in LSB and LBW.
 Try it out!

 Isaiah 55:10-13 (God’s Word does not return to him empty)